AI Engineer Europe 2026: Quality, Speed and Open Source – Three Routes to the Future of Software Development

 Software production has become so cheap that we can now build all the software that was previously uneconomical to develop.
 This will massively increase the demand for developers – not decrease it.

-Malte Ubl (CTO of Vercel, the cloud platform behind Next.js for hosting, serverless, and edge computing) provided the economic perspective:
+Malte Ubl (CTO of Vercel, the cloud platform behind Next.js for hosting, serverless and edge computing) supplied the economic perspective:

-• Agents as primary users: At Vercel, agents are already responsible for over 60% of page views.
-In the future, infrastructures must be natively optimised for agents (APIs/CLIs) instead of human UIs.
+• Agents as primary users: at Vercel, agents already account for over 60% of page views.
+In future, infrastructure will need to be optimised natively for agents (APIs/CLIs) rather than for human UIs.

-• Agents as a new application layer: Bespoke automation is economically viable for the first time.
-Not only large enterprises, but small teams too can now build custom agents.
+• Agents as a new application layer: bespoke automation is economically viable for the first time.
+It's no longer just large enterprises; small teams can now build custom agents too.

 Swyx – Tiny Teams and AI Automation

-Swyx (Shawn Wang), organiser of the conference and founder of AI Engineer, demonstrated live how his 9-person team generates over 9 million dollars – handling tasks that previously required entire departments.
+Swyx (Shawn Wang), the conference organiser and founder of AI Engineer, showed live how his nine-person team generates over 9 million dollars, handling work that used to take entire departments.

-• Replacing SaaS: He uses AI to completely replace complex SaaS solutions (like a CMS) with AI-managed code.
+• Replacing SaaS: he uses AI to replace complex SaaS products (such as a CMS) outright with AI-managed code.

-• Everyday utility: Agents for everyday tasks – including web research to source a real lobster in London.
+• Everyday usefulness: agents for everyday tasks, including web research to track down a real lobster in London.
 No joke.

 Read more on webconsulting.at